 - You fill in a Public Health Passenger Locator Form with your journey, contact details and the address of your accommodation in the UK within the 48 hours before you arrive in the UK.
 You must also provide these details when you arrive at the UK border. - You are carrying a letter from the studio/production company responsible for your production, to confirm your eligibility (as set out in 'Employing international cast and crew' above).
-Make sure you receive the letter before you travel to the UK. - While in the UK: - You remain within the 'bubble' environment agreed by your production for 14 days, i.e. designated accommodation, filming location and travel between them only. - During this period, you only leave your designated 'bubble' in exceptional circumstances, e.g. a medical emergency. - You adhere to the COVID-19 safety protocols set out by your production (including the production's COVID-19 testing and symptom checking regime) while at work and follow the same COVID-19 awareness rules as people who live in the UK at all times.
-Check the rules for the part of the UK you're staying in (during and beyond your first 14 days) as they may differ: - England - Northern Ireland - Scotland - Wales
+Make sure you receive the letter before you travel to the UK. - While in the UK: - You remain within the 'bubble' environment agreed by your production for 10 days, (or at least five days if you additionally meet Test to Release criteria), i.e. designated accommodation, COVID-secure filming location and travel between them only. - During this period, you only leave your designated 'bubble' in exceptional circumstances, e.g. a medical emergency. - You adhere to the COVID-19 safety protocols set out by your production (including the production's COVID-19 testing and symptom checking regime) while at work and follow the same COVID-19 awareness rules as people who live in the UK at all times.
+Check the rules for the part of the UK you're staying in (during and beyond your selfisolation period) as they may differ: - England - Northern Ireland - Scotland - Wales